Skip to main content

 We employ thirteen full-time faculty with real forensic experience, professors whose one and only job is to pass their knowledge and experience to the next generation of forensic leaders.
 These faculty are supported by another three part-time faculty with professional credentials that enhance the curriculum.

-All of our students complete a rigorous, 270-hour summer internship at locations such as the United States Secret Service, state and local police agencies and labs, and forensic laboratories nationwide.
+All of our students complete a rigorous, 270-hour summer internship at federal, state and local police agencies and labs, and forensic laboratories nationwide.
 Working with students, we organize the internships, check on progress, and ensure that the experience helps you mature from a student to a forensic professional.
 Many students obtain their first job as a result of their internship, either directly or indirectly.

 Upon graduation from the Forensic and Investigative Science Program, students will be able to: